-There are several primary traits to a good waiter & server cover letter that need to be incorporated in your letter if you want to get the interviews at the best places.
-Top restaurants have their criteria for servers and many of those restaurants use cover letters as a way to screen candidates, which is why your waiter & server cover letter needs to be high quality if you want to get the best interviews.
+There are several primary traits of a good cover letter for waiter and server positions that need to be incorporated in your letter if you want to get the interviews at the best places.
+Top restaurants have their criteria for servers and many of those restaurants use cover letters as a way to screen candidates, which is why your cover letter for server jobs needs to be high quality if you want to get the best interviews.

 Use Your Best Experience

-Your waiter & server cover letter needs to open with your best job history items first, no matter when they happened.
+Your cover letter for waiter and server positions needs to open with your best job history items first, no matter when they happened.
 If you worked as a server in a four-star restaurant 10 years ago, then make sure that information is placed prominently on your cover letter.
 If you want to impress restaurant managers, then you need to give them something impressive to read.

 If you are applying to a restaurant that prides itself on being very busy during lunch and dinner rushes, then make sure you highlight your lunch and dinner serving experience.
 Restaurants that rely on a more sophisticated approach will want to see what kind of experience you have dealing with that kind of clientele.
 Customize your resume so that you appeal directly to the needs of the restaurant.